luikore/triez/readme.md

 - `sort` orders keys with binary collation, not unicode codepoint collation in string comparison.
 - For some rare case of many threads modifying the same trie, you may need a mutex.
 - If you still feel memory not enough, you may consider [MARISA-trie](https://code.google.com/p/marisa-trie/) (note that MARISA is immutable) or a database.
-- It is not very efficient to use suffix trie to find longest common substring.
+- It is not very efficient to use this suffix trie to find longest common substring.

 ## Development